Image Optimization¶

 Note

-If you have already optimized some of your images without creating WebP versions, those images will not be revisited.
-WebP will only be generated for future optimization requests.
-If you wish to have WebP images for your entire media library, then you need to destroy all optimization data and start again.
+If you change this setting after you have already optimized some of your images, those images will not be revisited by default.
+Next-gen image formats will only be generated for future optimization requests.
+If you wish to have next-gen images for your entire media library, then you need to soft reset the optimization counter.

 Warning